Welcome to Dravida dasa's Padma Productions!

 Here

-crown jewel of all Vedic literatures.
-In the first excerpt, from
+the crown jewel of all Vedic literatures.
+In the first excerpt,

 Krsna consciousness as the supreme religious activity - what its